PX4/PX4-Devguide/en/contribute/docs.md

 gitbook help
 ```

-Everything you need to install and build Gitbook locally is explained in the
+Everything you need to install and build Gitbook locally is also explained in the
 [toolchain documentation](https://toolchain.gitbook.com/setup.html).